 The Herpes simplex virus (HSV) is categorised into 2 types: HSV-1 and HSV-2.

-Like Varicella Zoster Virus, latent HSV infection can re-activate and lead to recurrent outbreaks of symptoms.
+Like varicella-zoster virus, latent HSV infection can re-activate and lead to recurrent outbreaks of symptoms.

 The Herpes simplex virus (HSV) is categorised into 2 types: HSV-1 and HSV-2.

-Like Varicella Zoster Virus, latent HSV infection can re-activate and lead to recurrent outbreaks of symptoms.
+Like varicella-zoster virus, latent HSV infection can re-activate and lead to recurrent outbreaks of symptoms.

 HSV-1 is mainly transmitted by oral-to-oral contact, causing oral herpes (including symptoms known as cold sores), but it can also lead to genital herpes.